Clayton-Toste/Clayton-Toste.github.io/projects.md

   <img src="../gameplay2.png" width=500>
 </p>
 <p align=middle>
 Sandlocked is a puzzle game developed in Unity.
+Solve puzzles by controling a sand-moving drone and wrench weilding mechanic.
 The game features a custom sand physics engine using cellular automata and marching squares.
 Additionally, it implements a custom version of A* pathfinding that allows for finding the shortest path without adhering to a grid.
 </p>
 <p align=middle>
 <iframe frameborder="0" src="https://itch.io/embed/2843541" width="552" height="167"><a href="https://pragma-twice.itch.io/sandlocked">Sandlocked by Pragma-Twice, nikkudo, TheCoolGameDev, jinjk, MillerHollinger</a></iframe></p>